 No company will get far if it does not humanely engage its clients.
 If you notice that your customers have had a bad experience with your goods and services, engage them as opposed to ignoring them.
 When you engage them correctly, they start to see the benefits of dealing with your organization.
 The only way to establish a strong customer service relationship is to apologize when you are wrong and ask your customers to send their feedback and suggestions for a specific phone number or email.
 And when they provide feedback, value their efforts and thank them, it will show how much you value their input.

-Use Negative Publicity to Create Positive Messages about Your Company
+4. Use the Negative Publicity to Create Positive Messages about Your Company

 My previous three points have pointed out tips on how to treat a negative reputation, but you can also use it to repair your company’s negative reputation.
 One way to do this is to deliver positive messages about your business during times of crisis.
 You can do this by creating so much positive content about your organization that could help improve the reputation of your business through Google and social media.
 Common PR methods like writing various articles and publishing press releases about positive news will certainly help reduce public tension.
 Another thing to note is to ensure that you respond to negative feedback in a polite manner on social media and review websites.
 In doing so, customers will gain a better understanding of your business, which will help create positive reviews in no time at all.